 My mum sent me an email saying she didn’t quite understand what I was doing.
-So I wrote her a simpler explanation:
+So I wrote her a different explanation:

 The basic idea behind open source is transparency, allowing modification and access to a product.